 New Life Christian Alliance Church is part of the Christian and Missionary Alliance (C&MA) denomination.
-Being a part of the C&MA means that New Life adopts their following beliefs:
+At New Life, we believe:

 There is one God, who is infinitely perfect, existing eternally in three persons: Father, Son, and Holy Spirit.